 Using very high doses of chemotherapy with autologous stem cell rescue (autologous transplant) is sometimes used for children with metastatic (or recurrent) Ewing sarcoma, although its use is controversial and is usually limited to clinical trials.

 In the event of a relapse of Ewing sarcoma, the approach to management depends on a variety of factors, most importantly time to relapse, location of relapse, initial treatment, and number of sites of relapse.
-While the prognosis for children with relapsed disease is often very poor, the chance of cure is higher if relapse occurs late and at fewer sites.
 Management of relapsed disease is highly specific to the patient and the pattern of disease, and may include a combination of chemotherapy (often with investigational agents), radiation, and surgery.

 While intensive chemotherapy and aggressive local control with surgery/radiation results in an overall relatively good chance of cure for children with localized disease, there are both short-term and long-term consequences to this therapy.
 Survivors of Ewing sarcoma face some of the highest risk of late effects among all survivors of childhood cancer.
-This is related to both the chemotherapy agents used and radiation.
+This is related to both the chemotherapy agents and radiation used.

 Gorlick R et al. Children's Oncology Group's 2013 blueprint for research: bone tumors.
 Pediatric Blood & Cancer.

 Orkin Stuart et al. Oncology of Infancy and Childhood.
 Philadelphia: Saunders, 2009.
 Print.

 Womer, RB et al. Chemotherapy for the treatment of localized Ewing sarcoma: a report from the Children's Oncology Group.
 Journal of Clinical Oncology.
 2013; 30: 4148-4154.